 The genesis of the deductive tasting grid, as with all the MS curriculum, is knowledge and practical skills required of a sommelier to facilitate helping a guest table side.
 Thus the heart and soul of the grid is about describing a given wine to a diner in a restaurant.
-But the grid also requires a great deal of accumulated experience and memory on the part of the sommelier/student in order to be able to identify the origin and vintage of a wine by piecing together information gleaned from looking at, smelling, and tasting it.
+But the grid also requires a great deal of accumulated experience and memory on the part of the sommelier and student in order to be able to identify the origin and vintage of a wine by piecing together information gleaned from looking at, smelling, and tasting it.

 The same deductive grid is used in the Advanced and Master’s exams.
-In the blind tasting portion of both exams a candidate is given six wines—three whites and three reds--and has 25 minutes using the tasting grid to identify the vintage, grape variety(s), country, region, and appellation.
-That's four minutes and ten seconds for each wine.
-The bad news is that I can't teach you how to pass the exam in this not-so-short missive.
-The good news is that I can walk you through the tasting grid step-by-step and in doing so share information that will help you to become a better taster regardless of your level of expertise--whether it be novice or skilled expert.
+In the blind tasting portion of both exams a candidate is given six wines—three whites and three reds–and has 25 minutes using the tasting grid to identify the vintage, grape variety(s), country, region, and appellation.
+That’s four minutes and ten seconds for each wine.
+The bad news is that I can’t teach you how to pass the exam in this not-so-short missive.
+The good news is that I can walk you through the tasting grid step-by-step and in doing so share information that will help you to become a better taster regardless of your level of expertise–whether it be novice or skilled expert.

 Thoughts on Using the Grid

 Before we get started here are some thoughts on learning the grid and using it successfully:

 The grid as a check list: in essence the grid is a series of yes-no questions.
 Is the wine clear?
 Does the wine display aromas and flavors of oak?
 Is there minerality or earthiness in the wine?
 And so on.
 The challenge is if the answer to a question is “yes” in which case something must be described—and that requires memory and previous experience.